MicroPyramid/Django-CRM/RLS_SETUP.md

 -- Grant connection rights
 GRANT CONNECT ON DATABASE bottlecrm TO crm_user;

--- Grant schema usage
-GRANT USAGE ON SCHEMA public TO crm_user;
+-- Grant schema privileges (required for migrations to create/alter tables) GRANT ALL ON SCHEMA public TO crm_user;

--- Grant table permissions (SELECT, INSERT, UPDATE, DELETE) GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO crm_user;
+-- Grant table permissions (SELECT, INSERT, UPDATE, DELETE) GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO crm_user;

--- Grant sequence permissions (for auto-increment fields) GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO crm_user;
+-- Grant sequence permissions (for auto-increment fields) GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO crm_user;

 -- Grant default privileges for future tables
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO crm_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO crm_user;
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT USAGE, SELECT ON SEQUENCES TO crm_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO crm_user;
 ```

+> **Note:** Granting schema/table privileges does NOT weaken RLS.
+These control DDL operations (CREATE/ALTER/DROP), while RLS controls row-level access.
+Only `BYPASSRLS` attribute or superuser status bypasses RLS.

 ---